Our website uses cookies to enhance your browsing experience.

 Analyzer warnings

-Not all issues can be detected when validating the JSON schema.
-If an error occurs while working with a file that contains annotations, the analyzer issues the V019 warning.
+The analyzer may not detect all issues when validating the JSON schema.
+If an error occurs while processing an annotation file, the analyzer issues the V019 warning.
 It helps understand what went wrong.
-For example, the annotation file is missing, a parsing error has occurred, an annotation has been skipped due to errors in it, etc.
+For example, the annotation file is missing, a parsing error has occurred, an annotation has been skipped due to errors in it.